2020 My Medical Neighborhood Plan -

 My Medical Neighborhood

-My Medical Neighborhood remains the plan for employees living in selected ZIP Codes in northwest Georgia/Chattanooga.
+My Medical Neighborhood remains the plan for employees living in selected ZIP Codes in northwest Georgia.
 Providers in the Neighborhood work together to offer care coordination to our health plan members.

-As always, we encourage you to confirm your doctor(s) are in the Neighborhood for 2019.
-To find a provider or hospital in the Neighborhood:
+As always, we encourage you to confirm your doctor(s) are in the Neighborhood for 2020.
+To find a provider or hospital in the Neighborhood: Visit mymohawkneighborhood.com or call Cigna at 855-566-4295.

-Pharmacy, through Express Scripts, is included when you elect medical coverage.
+Pharmacy is included when you elect medical coverage.
+Express Scripts remains our pharmacy vendor.
 The formulary with Express Scripts can change yearly.
-To avoid paying full price, please click here to review the 2019 formulary to ensure medications are covered.
+To avoid paying full price, please review the 2020 Preferred Formulary and Formulary Exclusion List.

 Zip Code Search